 - effective takedown of child sexual abuse material

-The work plan of the coalition, annexed to the statement of purpose (.pdf), contains deadlines and performance indicators for each of these action points.
-The CEO Coalition made its first recommendations to make the internet a better and safer place for kids in 2014, a year after its launch.
+The work plan of the coalition, annexed to the statement of purpose, contains deadlines and performance indicators for each of these action points.
+Companies produced action reports of the work carried out over their first year.

 Signatory companies to the coalition